matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ![](https://i.imgur.com/PTUAblp.png)

-To fix this warning, we decided to add a line which prints the stack trace.
-This way, when an exception is catched, the programmer can better understand the source of the problem.
+To fix this warning, we added a line that prints the stack trace.
+This way, when an exception is caught, the programmer can better understand the source of the problem.

 ![](https://i.imgur.com/tGPmx5l.png)

 ##### Warning *AbbreviationAsWordInName*

-CheckStyle alerted us to the existence of a function with a name that didn't follow the naming convention properly and had 2 consecutive capital letters.
+CheckStyle alerted us to the existence of a function with a name that did not follow the naming convention properly and had two consecutive capital letters.

 ![](https://i.imgur.com/FrtfVOh.png)